Summary

 Affirmative action gives preferential treatment to one or more subsets of the population based upon social engineering concepts rather than merit.

-Affirmative action can act as a counter force to profitability because companies are forced to hire less qualified employees to fill their quota.
+Affirmative action can act as a counterforce to profitability because companies are forced to hire less qualified employees to fill their quotas.

 Where the Confusion Comes From

-• Some intellectual traditions influencing modern equity discourse—like critical theory—have roots in Western Marxist thought.
+- Some intellectual traditions influencing modern equity discourse, such as critical theory, have roots in Western Marxist thought.
 For example, critical theory frequently examines power dynamics in society, a key aspect of Marxist analysis.

 Bottom Line

 Affirmative action may or may not constitute Marxism, depending on the participant’s ideology and who the beneficiaries are.
-It’s a legal, policy, and social engineering mechanism aimed at fairness and diversity within existing economic and legal frameworks.
+It’s a legal, policy, and social engineering mechanism designed to promote fairness and diversity within existing economic and legal frameworks.

 If a person benefits from the preferential treatment of affirmative action, they do not view it as Marxism.
-If productive people and corporations must contend with the degradation of being overlooked for a job for which they are more qualified than the one selected, they will view it as Marxism.
-Meritocracy is overlooked by racial preferential treatment of a particular ethnic or ideological leaning group.
+Suppose productive people and corporations must contend with the degradation of being overlooked for a job for which they are more qualified than the one selected.
+In that case, they will view it as Marxism.
+Meritocracy is often ignored due to racial preferential treatment of a particular ethnic or ideological group.

 I personally view affirmative action as a Marxist ideology.